berndreinhold/DataTools_GVpaper2/README.md

 Nov.
 2022

-This code has been adapted from https://github.com/danamlewis/OpenHumansDataTools/ (forked and adapted with permission from the author, Winter 2022/23).
+This code has been adapted from https://github.com/danamlewis/OpenHumansDataTools/ (adapted with permission from the author, Winter 2022/23).

 For the glucose variability paper involving the OPENonOH and the OpenAPS datasets the following processing steps are taken:
 1. input: